tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 result of the implementation.
 Handover is triggered for the UE to the best cell in the measurement report.

-Simulation which uses this algorithm is usually more vulnerable to ping-pong handover (consecutive handover to the previous source eNodeB within short period of time), especially when :ref:`sec-fading-model` is enabled.
+A simulation which uses this algorithm is usually more vulnerable to ping-pong handover (consecutive handover to the previous source eNodeB within short period of time), especially when the :ref:`sec-fading-model` is enabled.
 This problem is typically tackled by introducing a certain delay to the handover.
 The algorithm does this by including hysteresis and time-to-trigger parameters (Section 6.3.5 of [TS36331]_) to the UE measurements configuration.

-*Hysteresis* (a.k.a. handover margin) delays the handover in regard of RSRP (in dB).
-While *time-to-trigger* delays the handover in regard of time (typically in milliseconds).
-Both can be configured through the ``Hysteresis`` and ``TimeToTrigger`` attributes of the ``A3RsrpHandoverAlgorithm`` class.
+*Hysteresis* (a.k.a. handover margin) delays the handover in regard of RSRP.
+The value is expressed in dB, ranges between 0 to 15 dB, and have a 0.5 dB accuracy, e.g., an input value of 2.7 dB is rounded to 2.5 dB.

+On the other hand, *time-to-trigger* delays the handover in regard of time.
+3GPP defines 16 valid values for time-to-trigger (all in milliseconds): 0, 40, 64,
+80, 100, 128, 160, 256, 320, 480, 512, 640, 1024, 1280, 2560, and 5120.

 The difference between hysteresis and time-to-trigger is illustrated in Figure :ref:`fig-lte-strongest-cell-handover-algorithm` below, which is taken from the